 Architecture, renovation and art meet in Burke House.
 Immersed in the stunning countryside of Ireland, a pre-existing building evolves into a modern, lean design.
 The older house crouches in the front.
 Two new blocks stretch out in the garden and wrap it within the secret heart of the residence.
-The result is a wonderful piece of architecture, daringly innovative yet perfectly in harmony with Mother Nature.
+The result is a wonderful piece of architecture, daringly innovative yet perfectly in harmony with the surrounding landscape.

 Miguel Angel Santamaria